Africa "Catalyst Trip"Uganda April 2020: Saturday, April 2 - Sunday, April 12, 2020

 Application Process & Dates

 May 2: Mandatory parent meeting for interested students

 May 15: Applications due

 June 1: 2020 Catalyst Team announced

-To be considered for this trip, please fill out an application by clicking the link below.
-We will announce the team roster on or before June 1, 2019.
+We are no longer accepting pre-approval applications.
+If you already submitted one prior to the May 15th deadline, we will announce the team roster on or before June 1, 2019.
 Please do not start fundraising until you have been notified to do so by Go Be Love.

 This trip is open to high school students in Marietta City and Cobb County (GA) areas only.